-It’s nearly impossible not to love Meatballs and Marinara.
-I’d say its right up there with Mac and Cheese as the ultimate comfort food.
-We serve this over polenta as often as we serve it over pasta these days, and even our picky 7 year old loves these meatballs!
-While eating this batch he said, “Thank you for giving me your life cow and pig.
-You taste very good!”
-And he’s not wrong!
+It's nearly impossible not to love homemade meatballs.
+I'd say it's right up there with Mac and Cheese as the ultimate comfort food.
+We serve this over polenta as often as we serve it over pasta these days, and even our picky 7-year-old loves these meatballs!
+While eating this batch he said, "Thank you for giving me your life cow and pig.
+You taste very good."
+And he's not wrong!

 That being said, as a "Scott recipe" this should serve as much a guide as it does a recipe.
 Adjust some of these ingredients according to your taste and others (such as breadcrumbs) based upon the moisture in your meat, size of your egg etc. We love spicy meatballs, but this recipe was mild enough for our 7 year old.

 I started making this recipe at some point after college.
 I'm sure I looked at recipe when I started, but ever since I've just known what what I like and combined the ingredients based on feel.
 I've always enjoyed cooking as an art vs. baking which Lauren loves for being so scientific.
 You can't add baking powder by feel....
 I was a little amazed when I started measuring how different some of the measures were than I would have guessed.
 I started seeing a basic proportionality and I knew I was on the right track.

 There is no picture of he bowl of meat because my limited food photography skills couldn’t create a picture of it that was appetizing.

 Surprise!
 You start with meat!